A resource for local historians and those researching family trees.

 However, you can research some of our records online:

 Work has begun on transcribing our baptism registers, which start from 27 July 1834.
-The archive is now available for St John’s registers up to 1915 and you can Search the Baptisms here.
+The archive is now available for St John’s, St Oswald’s and Holy Trinity Kerridge 1834-2006 and you can Search the Baptisms here.
 Searching a forename and surname will give you all instances of the name appearing as the person baptised or one of their parents.
-There are over 3600 baptisms transcribed up to now.
+There are about 7,600 baptisms transcribed.

 On the other hand, there were relatively few Church of England marriages in Bollington.
 The first one was on 16 September 1838 – the only marriage at St John’s that year.
 There were only three marriages at the church in 1839.
-The marriage registers have been transcribed up to 1910 and you can search the Marriages here.
+The marriage registers for St John’s and St Oswald’s have been transcribed up to 1953 and you can search the Marriages here.
 Searching a forename and surname will give you all instances of the name appearing as bride or groom, or as father of the bride or groom, or as witnesses to the marriage.

 The burial registers have all been transcribed, together with all the inscriptions in St John’s Churchyard.
 The first burial was on 29 November 1835.
 There were relatively few burials in the early years as many families were still able to use existing family graves at Prestbury or elsewhere.
 From the 1950’s onward, cremation became more and more common and our records also include interments of cremated remains (“ashes”) in the Columbarium.